Spr19CS210/PA-Drill-Section-Writeups/Drills/drill07-README.md

 ## increaseRed

-Return a new Color object with the red RGB value set to be .1 higher than the value in the given color.
+Write a method that takes a color as a parameter and returns a new color.
+The new color should have the red value increased by one and all other values the same as the passed in color.

 ## swapGreenBlue

-Return a new Color object with the green and blue RGB values swapped from the given color.
+Write a method that takes a color as a parameter and returns a new color.
+The new color should have the same red and opacity values as the passed in color but its green and blue values should be swapped.

 ## setFillColor

-Set the fill color on the given Canvas object.
+Write a method that takes a canvas as a parameter and sets the fill color to be used on that canvas (using the GraphicsContext) to be red 255, green 0, blue 0.

 ## setStrokeColor

-Set the stroke color on the given Canvas object.
+Write a method that takes a canvas as a parameter and sets the stroke color to be used on that canvas (using the GraphicsContext) to be red 0, green 255, blue 0.

 ## drawOval

+Write a method that takes a canvas as a parameter and draws an outline of an oval on it.
+The oval outline should have a color of red 0, green 0, blue 255.
+Its upper left corner should be at (20, 20) and it should be 40 wide and 40 tall.